 For Dancers Only has a comprehensive dance curriculum for young dancers, recreational dancers, dancers who desire to belong to a competition dance company, those dancers that aspire to have a career in dance, and for those dancers who just want to have fun with their friends in dance class!

 All students are expected to come to class and studio events regularly and on time.
-A good attendance record for all students is necessary to achieve continued progress.
+Good attendance record for all students is necessary to achieve continued progress.
 All students are encouraged to make up their absences prior to the next scheduled class.
 Please notify the office in advance if your child will be absent as well as notifying the office when a make-up will be made.
 No adjustments to tuition will be made for missed classes.

 If classes are canceled due to inclement weather, please attend a make-up class as soon as possible after the cancellation.
 If you are unsure about whether classes have been cancelled, please check our website.
 It will advise whether or not FDO will be open.
 Monthly tuition may not be adjusted.